Dis/Connect: Why It's So Hard to Make Friends in Sweden As an Expat

 Olga is originally from Russia and now lives in Sweden.
 She moved within Sweden, from Gothenburg to Malmö, and we recently spoke to Olga about her experiences as an expat.
 Making friends with real, lasting connections has been a challenge for her so we chatted with Olga to find out more.

 Panion: Tell us a little about yourself

 Olga: I’m originally from Russia and I now work for Ikea at their Malmö head office.
 I started working for Ikea in Russia, then moved to Canada for six months before coming to Sweden in December 2013.
 I also lived in the US for a year.
-I’ve basically been travelling ever since I was 18!
+I’ve basically been traveling ever since I was 18!

 P: Wow that’s quite a lot of moving around.

 O: I guess so.
 I suppose it’s because I’d consider myself a very adventurous person.
 I’ve done a lot of exploring.
 I find it genuinely exciting to explore and meet new people, and I’m really interested in the cultural differences between us.
-For the most part I’ve been working the whole time, so it’s perhaps a little easier for me to move around.
+For the most part, I’ve been working the whole time, so it’s perhaps a little easier for me to move around.
 I’m certainly luckier than some.

 P: So what’s your experience been like here in Sweden?

 O: I spent the first three years living in Helsingborg which is very small and very… Swedish!
 It’s strange because there are lots of international people there, particularly at Ikea.
 But despite that, I think it’s not a very easy place to be an expat.
 I moved to Malmö which is much more multicultural and so much easier to make friends!

 P: Why is that?